Why Should We Be Unpredictable?

 But it also explains its limit.

-The system does not build an understanding of the subject, but a continuous response to immediate behavior.
+The system does not build an understanding of the subject but a continuous response to immediate behavior.
 It detects what captures our attention, what prolongs it, what keeps us engaged, and reorganizes the environment based on that.
-There is no intention to understand us, only to adjust the flow so that we remain within it.
+There is no intention to understand us, only to adjust the flow so that we stay within it.
 The experience thus becomes a sequence of stimuli increasingly finely tuned to our immediate responses.

 That's why it's so absorbing.
 Because it doesn't work on who we are over time, but on what we do at each moment.
 And at that level, the precision is sufficient to sustain attention for long periods.

 We look for the same intensity outside that the system produces inside.
 We expect reality to respond with the same immediacy, with the same ability to capture our attention in seconds, with the same constant succession of relevant stimuli.
-And when it doesn't—when it demands time, effort, waiting—it is perceived as insufficient.
+And when it doesn't —when it demands time, effort, waiting— it is perceived as insufficient.

 But that intensity is not neutral.
 It is built on a very specific logic: that of reinforcing what can already be anticipated in the short term.
 The algorithm does not expand our experience; it optimizes it around our immediate response.
 It returns a version of ourselves that works well within that system.

-Breaking free does not mean rejecting the system or becoming completely unpredictable.
+Stepping out of that does not mean rejecting the system or becoming completely unpredictable.
 It means not confusing its scope.
 It means not delegating to it the definition of what interests us, what we seek, what we want to do with our time.

 Not because the algorithm is insufficient, but because it is not designed for that.